+[[Author: Last sentence above--I assumed you meant “work”?
+Kezia]]

+[[Author, You need a figure reference and some lead-in text for Figure 11-13 so readers know what they are going to be looking at.
+Thanks, Kevin (DE)

+AR: “Work” : yes.
+Thx.
+Also added lead-in.

-Figure 11.13 The “Threat View” interactive visualization [793725c11f12.png]
+Figure 11-14 The “Threat View” interactive visualization [793725c11f14.png]

-The entirety of code is contained in the index.html file.
-Rather than go line-by-line through the file, we’ll highlight some of the core components.
+Rather than go line-by-line through the file, we’ll highlight some of the core components that make up the interactive visualization.
 The following jQuery routine starts the whole visualization:

+[[Author: I made some edits below.
+Are they okay?
+Kezia]]

+AR: indeed.
+Thx.

-Are they okay? // The $(document).ready(…) pattern lets us excude a block of code
+// The $(document).ready(…) pattern lets us excude a block of code

 // once all of the HTML in the document has been read and parsed by

-// browser.
-This means we can rely on all the base objects bring
+// the browser.
+This means we can rely on all the base objects being

 // ready when we want to start our visualization display